TheIoTLearningInitiative/IntelEdison/documentation/Yocto.md

 Yocto Customization
 ==

-Let's understand what it means to work with Yocto Project under QEMU and Minnowboard MAX.
+Let's understand what it means to work with Yocto Project by building images for QEMU and Minnowboard MAX.

 ## Qemu